WCBCC 2023 General Information

 All ages are welcome at World Championship Barbecue Cooking Contest.
 Children under 8 do not need a ticket.

-Most purchases can be made with cash or credit.
+Most purchases can be made with cash, credit or debit.
 ATMs are available at WCBCC for your convenience.

 Be aware that all bags and purses are subject to search.
 Don’t forget to wear comfortable shoes as well you will do a lot of walking.

 The World Championship Barbecue Cooking Contest will be presented rain or shine.

 Unfortunately, we cannot offer refunds, rain checks or exchanges.